 Students should have a satisfactory 2.5 GPA.

-Enrollment is limited to USFSM students and will be opened to other USF students the week before the final deadline.
+Enrollment is limited to USFSM students and will be opened to other USF students before the final deadline.

 How to Apply